-- Braze connections using either silver bearing or non-silver bearing brazing material.
+- 1. Route tubing to connection points. - 2.
+Remove plugs from liquid and vapor lines. - Braze connections using either silver bearing or non-silver bearing brazing material.
 Do not use soft solder (materials which melt below 800°F / 427°C).
 Consult local code requirements.
-Always flow nitrogen through the system refrigerant lines while brazing. - 6.
-Pressurize system and leak-test.
+Always flow nitrogen through the system refrigerant lines while brazing. - Pressurize system and leak-test.
 Repeat procedure until leak-free.

-NOTE: FMC4P and WAMC fan coils are shipped with a piston metering device designed for the most common outdoor unit matches.
+NOTE: Fan coils are shipped with a piston metering device designed for the most common outdoor unit matches.
 The piston included with the fan coil is unique to this product and cannot be replaced with the piston shipped with the outdoor unit.
+Refer to

-Refer to AHRI ratings to check if your combination can use the piston shipped with the unit or requires an accessory TXV.
+AHRI ratings to check if your combination can use the piston shipped with the unit or requires an accessory TXV.